Skip to main content

 Working at Capital One as a SWE Intern and Conducting Programming Language Research

-🏆 Best Interdisciplinary Hack - Assemblr
+Hack Davis 2025 - Best Interdisciplinary Hack - Assemblr #

 We build acustom IDE that lowers the barrier to learning assembly to help you learn by automating an RC car.

 Learning low-level programming languages like assembly is often intimidating and abstract, with a steep learning curve that students typically face later in their college years.
-But we believe that understanding assembly builds stronger, more powerful coders- and that it shouldn't be reserved for the few who make it that far.
-We set out to democratize the learning experience by creating an interactive and engaging way to explore assembly through something tangible: controlling the movement of a RC car.
+But we believe that understanding assembly builds stronger, more powerful coders- and that it shouldn’t be reserved for the few who make it that far.

 JakeRoggenbuck/hackdavis-2025